Metrical-for-Econometrics/Metrical/README.md

 # Metrical
-Metrical is a statistics/relationship app finder for econometrics.
+Metrical is an extremely easy statistical tool to automate econometrics.